peiyihe/Mem_RT_Genomics/README.md

 # Memristor based real-time genomic analysis

 **Memristor based in-memory computing hardware-software co-design** for efficient on-site nanopore raw signal alignment.
+This is the source code for the paper: [Real-time raw signal genomic analysis using fully integrated memristor hardware](https://arxiv.org/abs/2504.15934).
 We simulate the performance of our method based on real-world memristor device and real nanopore sequencing data.

 ![overview](fig/overview.jpg)